Madrona venture group also participating in jama's first institutional investment

 Trinity Ventures is a top-tier venture capital firm combining business insight, practical expertise and a personal touch to help start-ups win big.
 For over eleven funds, Trinity has helped passionate entrepreneurs with breakthrough ideas transform markets and lives.
 Trinity’s investment team takes a collaborative approach and believes in personal engagement, mutual respect and goal alignment to deliver out-sized returns to entrepreneurs and investors.
 The firm invests in early stage technology companies with emphases on Cloud, Digital Media, Social Commerce and Entertainment, and Software as a Service.

 Madrona has been investing in early-stage technology companies in the Pacific Northwest since 1995 and has been privileged to play a role in some of the region’s most successful technology ventures.
 The firm invests predominately in seed and Series A rounds across the information technology spectrum, including consumer Internet, commercial software and services, digital media and advertising, networking and cloud computing, and mobile.
 Madrona manages approximately $1 billion and was an early investor in companies such asAmazon.com, Apptio, Isilon Systems, and Redfin.

 About Jama Software

 Jama Software provides the leading platform for requirements, risk and test management.
-With the Jama Product Development Platform, teams building complex products, systems and software improve cycle times, increase quality, reduce rework and minimize effort proving compliance.
+With Jama Connect and industry-focused services, teams building complex products, systems and software improve cycle times, increase quality, reduce rework and minimize effort proving compliance.
 Representing the forefront of modern development, Jama’s growing customer base of more than 600 organizations includes SpaceX, Boston Scientific, Lyft, Deloitte, Alight, Samsung and Caterpillar.